tinymce/tinymce-docs/ui-components/autocompleter.md

 ### Usage of fetch

 The `fetch` function is called when the trigger `char` is pressed and the `matches` predicate returns `true`.
-The `fetch` function passed the matched text pattern and returns a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) containing matching results, specified as either [AutocompleteItems](#autocompleteitem) or [CardMenuItems](#cardmenuitem).
+The `fetch` function is passed the matched text pattern and returns a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) containing matching results, specified as either [AutocompleteItems](#autocompleteitem) or [CardMenuItems](#cardmenuitem).
 This allows for asynchronous fetching of the items.
-The `fetchOptions` passed to the `fetch` function is by default an empty object, however using the [reload](#api) API, additional options can be passed to fetch a different set of results.
+The `fetchOptions` parameter passed to the `fetch` function is by default an empty object, however using the [reload](#api) API, additional options can be passed to fetch a different set of results.

 There are two types of items: